Haytham-HK/ensa-year1-portfolio/03-sql/PL-SQL/TP-03/Readme.md

 ### Ex 2.1:
 create c_emp to fetch ename, sal, deptno.
 Use manual OPEN, FETCH loop, and CLOSE.
 Display results .
 ### Ex 2.2:
-Add a manual counter variable to Ex 2.1.
-Compare it against c_emp%ROWCOUNT at the end .
+Add a manual counter variable .
 ## Part 3: %ROWTYPE
 ### Ex 3.1:
 Create c_dep10 for Dept 10 using SELECT Fetch into a %ROWTYPE variable and display details .